SNagaAbhilash/Virtualized-Environment-Using-Docker.cloud-engineer-test/Readme.md

 step3:Create the Dockerfile
 The Dockerfile defines the environment for your web application.
 Create a file named Dockerfile with the following content:

+FROM nginx
+: This line specifies the base image for the Docker container.
+We are using the nginx:alpine image, which is a lightweight version of Nginx built on Alpine Linux.
+This helps to reduce the overall size of the container, making it faster to build and deploy.

+             # Use the lightweight Nginx image based on Alpine Linux
+                FROM nginx:alpine

+MAINTAINER abhilash: This line indicates the maintainer of the Docker image.
+While this is not required, it is useful for documentation purposes, allowing others to know who to contact regarding the image.

+              # Maintainer information
+                 MAINTAINER abhilash

+WORKDIR /usr/share/nginx/html: This command sets the working directory inside the container to the Nginx HTML directory.
+All subsequent commands (like COPY) will use this directory as the current working directory, simplifying file management.

+                # working directory
+             WORKDIR /usr/share/nginx/html

+COPY index.html /usr/share/nginx/html/index.html: This command copies the index.html file from your local directory into the specified path in the container.
+This file will be served as the main webpage.
+COPY style.css /usr/share/nginx/html/style.css: This line copies the style.css file into the same directory, allowing us to apply styles to our HTML page.
+COPY script.js /usr/share/nginx/html/script.js: This line copies the script.js file, which will handle any JavaScript functionality or interactions on the webpage.

+             # Copy the static files into the container
+             COPY index.html /usr/share/nginx/html/index.html
+             COPY style.css /usr/share/nginx/html/style.css
+             COPY script.js /usr/share/nginx/html/script.js

+EXPOSE 80: This instruction informs Docker that the container will listen on port 80.
+While this does not actually publish the port, it serves as documentation and allows other tools to understand which ports are intended to be exposed.

+              # Expose the port that Nginx listens on
+                  EXPOSE 80

+CMD ["nginx", "-g", "daemon off;"]: This command runs Nginx when the container starts.
+The -g "daemon off;" option keeps Nginx running in the foreground, which is essential for Docker containers to keep running continuously.
+This ensures that the Nginx process does not exit after starting.

+               # Default command to run Nginx
+               CMD ["nginx", "-g", "daemon off;"]